 How is the money used?

-Emu Trekkers' donations go towards the Indigenous Literacy Foundation's Book Supply program, which in 2022, distributed 116,866 books to 356 remote Communities.
+In 2023, the ILF distributed 116,400 culturally relevant books into 424 remote Communities .
 More than 50% of the books feature Indigenous authors and illustrators.

-Emu Trekkers' donations go towards the Indigenous Literacy Foundation's Book Supply program, which in 2022, distributed 116,866 books to 356 remote Communities.
+In 2023, the ILF distributed 116,400 culturally relevant books into 424 remote Communities .
 More than 50% of the books feature Indigenous authors and illustrators.

-"We simply could not achieve our work in remote communities without the ongoing support of organisations like Emu Trekkers, who share our vision of equity of opportunity.
-We are all working towards the bigger outcome of giving children in remote communities the same opportunities that children in cities have: access to education, jobs and wellbeing."
+"We simply could not achieve our work in remote Communities without the ongoing support of organisations like Emu Trekkers, who share our vision of equity of opportunity.
+We are all working towards the bigger outcome of giving children in remote Communities the same opportunities that children in cities have: access to education, jobs and wellbeing."

-KAREN WILLIAMS, FORMER CEO, INDIGENOUS LITERACY FOUNDATION
+BEN BOWEN, CEO, INDIGENOUS LITERACY FOUNDATION